xiaoxigua-1/takumi/README.md

 For newcomers, check out the [Overview](https://takumi.kane.tw/docs/) and the [Pick Your Platform](https://takumi.kane.tw/docs/platforms/pick-your-platform) guide.

-## Why choose Takumi?
+## Why building another satori alternative?

+- All in one.
+No need to output SVG then have [resvg-js](https://github.com/thx/resvg-js) rendering it again to output PNG.
-- Runs everywhere.
+- Minimal binary size targets to run everywhere.
 Node.js, Web, Embedded in Rust, pre-built http server.
 - Takes your existing JSX components and drop it in.
-It just works.
+It should just works.
 - WOFF2 font support.
 Trims your bundle size.
 - PNG, JPEG, WebP output support.